Not the 90's Christmas Edition - Gremlins Review (1984)

 Gremlins is a classic.
 It still looks great and is a fun movie to watch.
 It features some great voice work and fantastic animatronics, but it does run a little long and has some dry spots in it.
 I’m attempting to assemble a yearly Christmas watch list and was hoping to add Gremlins to it, but I just don’t see myself watching this film every single year.
 I think I’ve just seen it too many times in the past.

 Everyone should see Gremlins once, and while it isn’t a perfect movie, it’s a fun movie that is well worth your time.
-I rate it a seven out of ten and say it’s a high priority rental.
+I rate it a three out of five and say it’s a high priority rental.